cbmr-data/cbmr-data.github.io/esrum/source/index.rst

 *****************

-We hold an intro-workshop for the Esrum cluster a few times a year, depending on interest.
+We hold an intro-workshop for the Esrum cluster a few times a year, based on interest, so please :ref:`let us know <p_contact>` if you'd like to attend a workshop.
 Future workshops will be announced to all employees at CBMR, while slides from past workshops are made available on the :ref:`presentations <p_outreach_presentations>` page.